Coconut Curry Soup

 4

-When I traveled to Thailand I was always in awe of how the locals could mix simple fresh ingredients all in one pot and produce the most aromatic, flavorful dishes.
-With this super easy one-pot coconut curry soup I did my best to capture just a sliver of the authentic bowls I had on my travels.
-All I have to do is close my eyes while I eat this in the dead of winter and I am instantly transported back to hot days and tropical beaches.
+When I traveled to Thailand, I was always in awe of how the locals could mix fresh ingredients in one pot and produce the most aromatic, flavorful dishes.
+With this easy Coconut Curry Soup, I did my best to capture just a sliver of the authentic bowls I had on my travels.
+All I have to do is close my eyes while I eat this, and I am instantly transported back to hot days and tropical beaches.

 ❤️ Why You’ll Love Coconut Curry Soup

-• Colorful: If you want a dish that will wow your family and friends this is it, and not just for the taste, it’s so beautiful with the colorful broth and toppings
+• Colorful: If you want a dish that will wow your family and friends, this is it!
+This coconut curry soup is so beautiful, with its colorful broth and toppings.

 🍲 Ingredients